Share

 Exposure

-RF mobile phone base stations and mobile phone usage · 900 MHz · hours of daily mobile phone use (4 to 6 hours) and chronic exposure to base stations
+RF mobile phone base station and mobile phone · daily mobile phone use (4 to 6 hours mentioned); MPBS nearby exposure (highly exposed vs reference)

 Evidence strength